 The days of legacy fax machines are over.
 Once a highly valued commodity, this technology has been surpassed by more convenient digital means of communication.
 A prime example of this is Fax over IP, which allows users to send and receive faxes via the Internet.
 Sending faxes from your computer is a revolutionary concept, and yet many people don’t know how to use it correctly.

 Many times, this comes from the fact that the office has relied on legacy fax systems for so long.
 Employees have grown accustomed to the old way of doing things, and haven’t yet learned what the new FoIP online fax system can do.
-To help with that, we’ve put together a few helpful tips for those who are either interested in learning how to use, or already have integrated, a FoIP fax machine.:
+To help with that, we’ve put together a few helpful tips on faxing from your computer for those who are either interested in learning how to use, or already have integrated, a FoIP fax machine.:

 Understand your industry’s regulations